katjahauser/katjahauser.github.io/blog.md

 title: Blog
 ---

-This is my blog, where I write articles every now and then about various topics that I find interesting for a PhD student of computer science and related fields.
+I write articles every now and then about various topics.

 <ul>
   {% for post in site.posts %}